longevitytina/massage.ify/README.md

 - Edit profile
 - Timer settings: User will be able to customize time intervals with alerts
+- Submit techniques to the community
   - Users can upload photos and videos
     - Self made content
+      - Connect IG, tiktok, etc..
 - View other user's playlist and add them to your own profile
 - Follow other users
-- Submit techniques to the community
 - Various styling changes
   - Techniques in global database will display message that you've added them.
   - More transitions and icons